Our complaints policy

 What will happen next?

 - On receipt of your complaint we will send you a letter acknowledging your complaint and might invite you to a meeting to discuss your concerns.
 We will open a file for your complaint in our system and will examine the file on the work that this practice has been doing for you.
-We would look to acknowledge your complaint within two working days of receiving it and will complete our initial examination within seven working days.
+We aim to acknowledge your complaint within 2 (two) working days of receiving it and will complete our initial examination within 7 (seven) working days.

-- Where we feel that we have failed in our standards we could offer an apology, a reduction of any bill or a repayment in relation to any payment received.
+- Where we feel that we have failed in our standards we could offer an apology, a reduction of an outstanding bill or a repayment (partial or full) in relation to any payment received.

 - You may, if you wish, approach the Legal Ombudsman who provides a service examining complaints against lawyers, including solicitors’ firms.
-The Ombudsman will usually expect firms to have concluded their examination of complaints within eight weeks of being notified of them and will require complaints to be referred to the Ombudsman’s office within six months of our final response that marks the end of our complaints handling process as set out above.
+The Ombudsman will usually expect firms to have concluded their examination of complaints within 8 (eight weeks) of being notified of them and will require complaints to be referred to the Ombudsman’s office within 6 (six) months of our final response that marks the end of our complaints handling process as set out above.
 The services provided by the Legal Ombudsman are limited to individuals and smaller organisations. – for more details of this service see the website.
 The full details of how to contact this office are as follows:

 Telephone: 0300 555 0333